How to watch Apple's Sept. 12 iPhone event

 Apple has already created a landing page for the event.
 Bookmark this page so it's easier to find the morning of the event.

-The stream will work with iOS devices running iOS 12 or newer, macOS 10.12 or newer, and Windows 10 devices with Microsoft Edge.
+The stream will work with iOS devices running iOS 12 or newer, macOS 10.12 or newer, and Windows 10 ($99 at Amazon.com) devices with Microsoft Edge.
 Apple also notes that current versions of Chrome and Firefox may work with the stream.

 Alternatively, it appears you can watch the livestream on Twitter this year.
 Visit this tweet from Apple's official Twitter account, and like the tweet to get an alert on Twitter once the stream goes live.